rixiobarrios/react-hooks-intro/README.md

 > Note: In class components, we would have to implement the `componentDidUpdate()` lifecycle method to run a side effect every render after the initial render.

-Let's observe this by adding back that button that calls the `setBatteryData()` setter function - go ahead and copy/paste it:
+Let's observe this by uncommenting the button and modifying it to call the `setBatteryData()` setter function:

 ```js
   return (